gie-sakura/msnlora/README.md

 ```
 ## Deployment

-One in the REPL promt import the server file
+Once in the REPL promt import the server file
 ```
 import server
 ```